ericbulloch/kwmd/write_ups/pico_ctf/log_hunt.md

 ---

 ## 🔍 Initial Analysis

-- What information is given?
+### What information is given?
 There is a log file and part of the flag will be repeated.

-- Any files, URLs, or hints?
+### Any files, URLs, or hints?
 The file url is provided.
 I'll need to look for repeated patterns in the file.

-- First thoughts / hypotheses:
+### First thoughts / hypotheses
+I should look for any lines that have pico in them.
+That will help me see where the flag might be repeating.

 ---